 Mrs. Hamamoto, Superintendent – Hawaii State Department of Education

-Click the donation link to support the growth of the “Only Hearts” Art/Peace Project.
+Welcome to “Only Hearts” Art/Peace Project.
 Our “grass roots” project gives students a creative tool to learn about peace making, conciliation, and diversity.
-Used by educators and students in the US and abroad, it is delivered into schools as an Internet download.
-As of August 2017 the project is being refined for easier access and our 501c3 status has been applied for.
+Used by educators and students in the US and abroad, it is delivered, here, into schools and homes as an Internet download.
+We look forward to you and friends sharing your wisdom, vision and creativity in our artistic and collaborative journey of Art and Heart.

 “Only Hearts” Art/Peace Project